seniorglez/BookingAppClone/README.md

 # BookingAppClone

-Just a clone of the gui with xamarin forms
+Just a clone of the gui with xamarin forms.
+I´m just starting with Xamarin so it's not an example of good coding practices.

 ## Getting Started

-Just clone the proyect on your machine and open it with Visual Studio.
+Just clone the proyect on your machine and open the solution with Visual Studio.

 ## Contributing